tact-lang/pitaya/docs/SPECIFICATION.md

 # 1. Introduction

+> Important: This specification describes an early iteration of the system and may not match the current Pitaya implementation.
+Some naming, defaults, and behaviors have evolved.
+For up-to-date usage and guidance, refer to the README and documentation.

 ## 1.1 Purpose and Goals

 The Orchestrator enables parallel execution of AI coding agents to explore multiple solution paths simultaneously.
 When using AI for software development, outcomes vary significantly between runs - even with identical prompts.
 This tool leverages that variability as a strength, running multiple instances in parallel and implementing selection strategies to identify the best results.